RMLio/prov4itdata-web-app/docs/REPORT.md

 ### Relation to DTP

-After reviewing the DTP repository, we concluded that although utilitary functions could be reused in a later stage, we currently focus on an end-to-end system using solely RML.io and Comunica.
+After reviewing the DTP repository, we concluded that although utility functions could be reused at a later stage, we currently focus on an end-to-end system using solely RML.io and Comunica.
 On the one hand, because these technologies allow more advanced data transfer processes than DTP (such as joining data from _different services_ on the fly), on the other hand, because integration efforts would put a too high burden on the current development sprints.